CEED/libCEED/examples/solids/index.rst

 In the *total Lagrangian* approach for the neo-Hookean Hyperelasticity probelm, the discrete equations are formulated with respect to the reference configuration.
-The independent variables are :math:`X' and :math:`t'.
-The dependent variable is the displacement :math:`u(X,t)`.
+We solve for displacement :math:`\bm u(\bm X)` in the reference frame :math:`\bm X`.
 The notation for elasticity at finite strain is inspired by :cite:`holzapfel2000nonlinear` to distinguish between the current and reference configurations.
 **Capital letters** refer to **reference** and *small letters* refer to *current* configurations.